Stamp Duty Calculator

 Does SDLT apply to commercial property?

-Can I claim a refund if I pay the additional property surcharge but later sell my previous home?
+Can I claim a refund of the additional property surcharge?

 What counts as a first-time buyer for SDLT purposes?